 How will I learn?

-Research training, personal development, and professional development are embedded in your degree programme.
-Through modules, extra seminars, skills workshops, careers presentations, one-to-one advice sessions, and guest speakers, you will be able to sharpen the skills that employers are looking for.
+Research training, personal and professional development are all embedded into your degree programme.
+Through modules, extra seminars, skills workshops, careers presentations, one-to-one advice sessions and guest speakers, you will be able to sharpen the skills that employers and further study programmes are looking for.

 How will I be assessed?